gokimoto123/ssvd1x/README.md

 ## Overview

-SSVD1x is a research tool that identifies a small subset of matrix rows (variables) from thousands that contain a common signal of interest using L1 regularization.
+SSVD1x is a scientific research tool that identifies a small subset of matrix rows (variables) from thousands that contain a common signal of interest using L1 regularization.
 The tool is particularly useful for high-dimensional data analysis where the number of variables greatly exceeds the number of samples.

 ## Features

 - **Data Upload**: Support for CSV and other tabular data formats
 - **SSVD Algorithm**: Sparse matrix factorization with L1 regularization
+- **Dual Analysis Modes**:
+  - **N-Alpha Analysis**: Fast detection analysis across multiple alpha values without eFDR estimation
-- **eFDR Analysis**: Empirical False Discovery Rate estimation using permutation testing
+  - **eFDR Analysis**: Full statistical validation with permutation-based False Discovery Rate estimation
+- **Interactive Visualizations**: Heatmaps with hierarchical clustering, detection charts, alpha path analysis
+- **Comprehensive Export Suite**:
-- **Alpha Path Analysis**: Detection analysis across multiple sparsity parameters
+  - PDF reports with analysis parameters and results
-- **Interactive Visualizations**: Real-time parameter adjustment and result visualization
-- **Export Capabilities**: Download results in various formats
+  - Excel workbooks with detection tables
+  - PNG charts (composite heatmaps, dendrograms, detection plots)
+- **Mathematical Validation**: Built-in regression test suite for algorithm verification

 ## Quick Start